-As we seek to build Africa’s theological foundations, clarity of doctrine and theological vision is key.
+A mission-minded community of learners in the local church context requires clarity of doctrine and theological vision.
 On this page, you will find what we believe and why we believe it.
 You will also read about our theological vision.
 We hope for God’s guidance as you consider being part of what God is doing in Africa, as we serve to grow sound theological roots for the Church in Uganda and Africa, and equip Africans to reach Africans for Christ.

 Those of us who grew up in African villages that did not have water flowing in our homes fetched water for domestic use from a shared fount.
 Each community had one.
-Apart from the obvious benefit, the journey to the fountain often accorded us communal moments in which conversations that matter took place.
+Apart from the apparent benefit, the journey to the fountain often accorded us communal moments in which conversations that matter took place.
 We looked forward to such occasions when we could talk about just anything freely without fear of judgment.
-Our souls were refreshed by others.
-As some of us grow up, we keep our love for public discussions with us.
+Others refreshed our souls.

 For more about what we believe, please see our Statement of Faith